 An example dataset demonstrating the power of laser scans combined with photogrammetry.
 A terrestrial laser scanner is used to capture ground level from four positions and a drone is used to capture top-level structures in 83 images.
 The first dataset is ready-to-process with converted PTX point clouds.
 The application will register laser scans and photos and create high-resolution mesh.
 The second dataset contains four original PTX files and you can use it to practise laser-scan data conversion to RealityCapture laser point cloud.Download [1.7GB]

-In order to support Heritage on the Edge project, Capturing Reality has decided to license three data sets with PPI credits.
+In order to support Heritage on the Edge project, We have decided to license three data sets with PPI credits.
 This means that anyone who wishes to work with RealityCapture can download the software for free and use the licensed data set.
 These datasets contain various inputs such as laser scans, drone and ground images.